MIL-STD 810 – Antifungal Testing

 The MIL-STD 810 test method incorporates components of environmental stress on the tested product or material.
 The implication being that new material tested by other anti-fungal standards such as the ASTM G21 may not provide test results that actually reflect performance of the material after the material has been put into service.

-There are many historic versions of the test 810 standard, the more current being the MIL-STD 810G.
+There are many historic versions of the test 810 standard with the most commonly requested being the MIL-STD 810G.
 Historic versions of the 810 Standard can be significantly different in both the manner in which materials are tested and in other components of the anti-fungal test method.

 It is important to assess fungal growth and take into consideration microbial deterioration in the design of a material as part of the products expected life cycle, as well as understand how fungal growth can affect performance or use by impairing a material’s functionality.